 No, it focuses on Ramona hurrying her mother along and Ramona deciding who she wants to take her to school.
 After shooting down her older sister’s friend Mary Jane, who Ramona fears will treat her like a baby, she opts for a genuine grown-up, thank you very much.

 Ramona is a very active protagonist.
-Even those she’s “just” a kindergartener, she’s the one making choices and driving the action.
+Even though she’s “just” a kindergartener, she’s the one making choices and driving the action.
 This is the best way to think about protagonists in all fiction, but particularly in children’s fiction.

 Adults often view kids as largely powerless and subject to a wide array of forces outside of their control, but children’s literature is nearly always about kids’ agency.
 One of the oldest cliches in middle grade is to immediately get rid of the parents like the rhinoceroses in James and the Giant Peach so the kids can run around on their own and make their own decisions.